 Also, there is a lot of experimentation with privacy-first solutions such as credit scoring for under-collateralized loans or storage of medical health data.

 OK, time to geek out.
 Let’s look at the technical side of things.

 Originally Secret Network was called Enigma and sold itself as a privacy-preserving solution that hooked up to Ethereum.
 However, the team soon realized they were spending 80% of their time trying to put a blockchain together whereas they primarily wanted to focus on privacy-preserving computation at the smart contract level.

 In 2019 they decided to rebrand to Secret Network and pivoted to use the Cosmos SDK which offers an out-of-the-box Proof-of-Stake blockchain.
 This solved the blockchain problem.
 Moreover, Cosmos makes it super easy to create and manage smart contracts.

-SGX is a software that is available on Intel’s Central Processing Units that allows you to create those enclaves I was talking about.
+SGX is software that is available on Intel’s Central Processing Units.
+It allows you to create those enclaves I was talking about.